Process Monitoring

 ];

-The monitorDir is used to configure which directories to monitor for updates (it is not advisable to monitor too many files in the monitored directories).
+monitorDir is used to configure which directories to monitor for updates (the number of files in the monitored directories should not be excessive).

-The value of options.enable_file_monitor as true enables file update monitoring (by default, in Linux systems, file monitoring is enabled when running in debug mode without specifying the -d flag).
+When the value of options.enable_file_monitor is true, file update monitoring is enabled (in Linux systems, file monitoring is enabled by default when running in debug mode).

-The value of options.enable_memory_monitor as true enables memory usage monitoring (memory usage monitoring is not supported in Windows systems).
+When the value of options.enable_memory_monitor is true, memory usage monitoring is enabled (memory usage monitoring is not supported on Windows systems).

-In Windows systems, file update monitoring is only enabled when running windows.bat or php windows.php.
+On Windows systems, file update monitoring can only be enabled when running windows.bat or php windows.php.